aleixsanchis/aleixsanchis.github.io/_posts/2019-03-20-ir-emitter.md

 This project is meant to be complimentary with an USB IR Receiver which is still a Work in Progress, aimed at controlling my computer from a distance while watching movies; for example to pause it or change the volume.

+The full code for this project is available at https://www.github.com/aleixsanchis/PICRemote

 ## The NEC Protocol

 I decided to implement a standard protocol rather than a homemade one, as a learning exercise.
 Since I will also be the one implementing the receiver, it really wasn't necessary, however this code can now be easily adapted to interface with a real appliance that uses the same protocol.